Templates · Budgeting

 What does zero-based budget actually mean?

-It means income minus all planned spending and saving equals exactly zero.
-Every dollar is assigned a job before the month begins — whether that is bills, groceries, debt payments, or savings.
-Nothing is left unplanned.
+It just means your income minus all your planned spending and saving equals zero.
+Every dollar gets a job before the month starts — bills, groceries, debt, savings, whatever.
+Nothing is left floating around unplanned.

 How is this different from a regular budget?